Jonathan Cone is the Director of Engineering over Data and Software Services.

-Again, while we expect that the candidate will produce quality code that solves the problem, a broader focus is on how the candidate approaches the problem.
+Again, while we expect that a candidate will produce quality code that solves the problem, a broader focus is on how the candidate approaches the problem.
 It behooves a candidate to talk through their solution, approach, and articulate any issues they are struggling with so that we can better make that determination.
 In the absence of that insight, we might pass on a candidate who just made a simple mistake but never expressed their thought process, leading us to believe they were weaker than they may really be as a developer.
-Depending on the candidate’s experience and position for which they are applying, there may be some follow-up questions to to probe their breadth of experience and knowledge further.
-This interview serves as a go/no-go decision point for the candidate.
-If the candidate performs well here, they will continue with the process, and if they fall short, we will stop the process.
+Depending on the candidate’s experience and position for which they are applying, there may be some follow-up questions to further probe their breadth of experience and knowledge.
+This technical interview serves as a go/no-go decision point for the candidate.
+If the candidate performs well here, they will continue with the process, and if they fall short, we will provide a written communication to share the outcome of this interview.

 The final step of the interview process is a virtual "on-site" interview.
-The interview schedule consists of meeting with managers, peers, and leadership at FlightAware as we continue to evaluate cultural fit, behavioral characteristics, overall interest in FlightAware, and sell the candidate on the position.
+The interview schedule consists of meeting with managers, peers, and leadership at FlightAware as we continue to evaluate cultural fit, behavioral characteristics, and overall interest in FlightAware.
 The interviews’ ordering may vary, but generally the first meeting will be with the hiring manager (and potentially team manager).
 This interview typically focuses on behavioral questions and assesses the candidate's motivation and interest in the position and company.
 Here you can expect questions about successes and failures in past employment, exposure to agile development practices, and experiences working in a team environment.
 There may be some high-level technical questions during this stage to further suss out a candidate’s level of experience with some technology.